bbcarchdev/acropolis/README.md

 On Debian-based systems you can install the `librdf0` and `librdf0-dev` packages.

+*Note:* if you find that Twine is unable to locate any contexts (named graphs) in parsed RDF, it may be that the version of librdf you have installed is too old.
+If you've installed the latest packaged version, you may need to build from a [clone of the librdf Git repository](https://github.com/dajobe/librdf).

 To build manually:

 Download the latest `redland-VERSION.tar.gz` package (e.g., `redland-1.0.17.tar.gz`) from the [librdf source package repository](http://download.librdf.org/source/).
 Unpack the sources, which will create a `redland-VERSION` directory (for example, `redland-1.0.17`); change to this directory, and execute the following: